-Drivers, love them or hate them, they make sure our machines churn away day after day with our hardware working in tip-top condition.
+Drivers.
+Love them or hate them.
+They make sure our machines churn away day after day with our hardware working in top condition.

-That is until an updated version gets released and we come to the all-important question of whether we take the risk of possibly getting a better experience or play it safe and give in to the tried and tested.
+That is until an updated version gets released, and we come to the all-important question of whether we take the risk of possibly getting a better experience or play it safe and stick to the tried-and-tested version.

-Here, we take a look at Driverscape, a massive third-party database of free drivers and the crucial question of whether its safe to use.
+In this article we take a look at Driverscape, a massive third-party database of free drivers, to let you know whether it’s safe to use or not.

 What Is Driverscape?

-Driverscape is a privately compiled third-party catalog of drivers for an array of hardware ranging from graphics cards to motherboards and peripherals such as USB keyboards, printers, and mice.
+Driverscape is a privately compiled third-party catalog of drivers for an array of hardware ranging from graphics cards to motherboards and peripherals, such as USB keyboards, printers or mice.

-Driverscape also proposes a Driver Update Utility compatible with Windows XP, Vista, 7, 8, and 10, that scans your computer to identify on any obsolete and missing drivers then proposes the option of downloading and installing replacements.
+Additionally, Driverscape proposes a Driver Update Utility compatible with Windows XP, Vista, 7, 8 and 10, that scans your computer to identify any obsolete and missing drivers and then proposes the option of downloading and installing replacements.

 Is There A Need To Use Driverscape?

-The question isn’t so much whether Driverscape is safe, but rather is there a need to obtain drivers via third-party driver update software or install them manually from the Driverscape library.
+The question isn’t so much whether Driverscape is safe, but rather whether there is or not a real need to obtain drivers via third-party driver update software or install them manually from the Driverscape library.

-If a driver desperately needs updating and Windows falls short, then the first port of call is always the support page of the device manufacturer’s website where you’ll find the most up to date driver.
-By doing so, you guarantee authenticity and a download free of any potential trojans, malware, or rootkits.
+If a driver desperately needs updating and Windows falls short, the first port of call is always the support page of the device manufacturer’s website, where you’ll find the most up-to-date driver.
+By doing so, you’ll get guaranteed authenticity and a download free of any potential trojans, malware or rootkits.

-This approach is particularly relevant for graphics cards with Nvidia and AMD both providing ample options to obtain the latest drivers through proprietary software such as GeForce Experience and AMD Radeon Software, or by visiting their respective websites (including legacy drivers for older graphics cards).
+This approach is particularly crucial for graphics cards with Nvidia and AMD, both providing ample options to obtain the latest drivers through proprietary software, such as GeForce Experience and AMD Radeon Software, or by visiting their respective websites (including legacy drivers for older graphics cards).

 Is Driverscape Safe?

-As for safety, we strongly recommend against downloading the Driverscape Driver Update Utility.
-Any third-party software that scans your computer and offers to download drivers is a sure fire way to invite a host of problems.
-Notwithstanding, it’s a prime vehicle for the more nefarious forces of the internet to gain access to your machine through spyware and malware.
+As for safety, we do discourage downloading the Driverscape Driver Update Utility.
+Any third-party software that scans your computer and offers to download drivers is a sure-fire way to invite a host of problems.
+It’s a prime vehicle for the more evil forces of the internet to gain access to your machine through spyware and malware.

 Windows takes care of critical security problems and vulnerabilities via regular updates.
-As for the rest — excluding graphics cards that benefit from frequently updating to the latest manufacturer-vetted drivers (you’ll be prompted to download these by the proprietary programs from Nvidia and the like anyway) — always go by the mantra of “if it isn’t broke, don’t fix it”.
+As for the rest — excluding graphics cards that benefit from frequently updating to the latest manufacturer-vetted drivers (you’ll be prompted to download these by the proprietary programs from Nvidia and the like anyway) — always go by the mantra of “if it’s not broken, don’t fix it.”

 In general, there’s absolutely no sense in trawling through manufacturer driver lists looking for the latest driver for a Wi-Fi adapter if it’s working without any issues.